Find Trade Colleges

 Top 10 Best Allied Health Professions Associate Degree Schools

-Wallace State, Hanceville undergraduate students pay an average of $4,920 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Wallace State, Hanceville are $4,920 a year.
 On average, allied health graduates from Wallace State, Hanceville take out $14,217 in student loans while working on their Associate Degree.

 Columbia Southern University not only placed well in our value ranking, but it is also #1 on our Best Allied Health Professions Associate Degree Trade Schools in Alabama list.

-The average tuition and fees for an in-state undergraduate at Jeff State are $5,220 a year.
+Jeff State undergraduate students pay an average of $5,220 in in-state tuition and fees each year.
 While working on their Associate Degree, allied health majors at Jeff State accumulate an average of around $12,001 in student debt.

 Shelton State Community College landed the #6 spot in the 2023 rankings for the best value associate degree allied health professions programs.
 Shelton State Community College is a small public school located in the city of Tuscaloosa.

-Lurleen B Wallace Community College landed the #7 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the rural area of Andalusia, Lurleen B. Wallace Community College is a public school with a small student population.
+With a ranking of #7, Lurleen B Wallace Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
+Located in the rural area of Andalusia, Lurleen B. Wallace Community College is a public college with a small student population.

 Coastal Alabama Community College ranked #8 on this year’s Best Value Allied Health Professions Associate Degree Schools in Alabama list.
-Coastal Alabama Community College is a medium-sized public school located in the town of Bay Minette.
+Coastal Alabama Community College is a medium-sized public school located in the distant town of Bay Minette.

-Read full report on Allied Health Professions at Southern Union State Community College
+Full Allied Health Professions at Southern Union State Community College Report

-Northeast Alabama Community College ranked #10 on this year’s Best Value Allied Health Professions Associate Degree Schools in Alabama list.
-Located in the rural area of Rainsville, Northeast is a public college with a small student population.
+Northeast Alabama Community College landed the #10 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Located in the rural area of Rainsville, Northeast is a public school with a small student population.

 In-state tuition fees for undergraduate students at Northeast are $4,920 per year.